tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/06-Ins_Intro_to_Remix_and_Ganache.md

 Inform the students that they will have time to explore the various pages of Ganache as they setup their Ganache blockchain in the next activity.

-Now that Ganache is running the local development blockchain on `localhost:8545`.
-Open [Remix](http://remix.ethereum.org)
+Now that Ganache is running the local development blockchain on `localhost:8545`, Open [Remix](http://remix.ethereum.org) in your web browser.

 ![remix_home.png](Images/remix_home.png)